-- Manages edge devices in the cloud and helps you build the cloud-native infrastructure for edge computing.
+- Manages edge nodes in the cloud and allows you to build a cloud-native infrastructure for edge computing.

 - Supports the x86 and Advanced RISC Machine (ARM) architectures.